Phallic architecture: Nelson's Column

 Nelson's Column, a monument to Admiral Horatio Nelson, was erected by a grateful nation between 1840 and 1843 to commemorate Nelson's victory at the Battle of Trafalgar.
 However the Nelson Memorial Committee ran out of money, having only raised £20,485 in public subscriptions.
 The column is Corinthian with a granite shaft.
 In his poem A Ballad of the Good Lord Nelson, Lawrence Durrell included the multiply allusive lines "Now stiff on a pillar with a phallic air/Nelson stylites in Trafalgar Square/Reminds the British what once they were."

 Colonna Mediterranea

 Colonna Mediterranea is a monumental column in Luqa, Malta.
 It has been described by its artist Paul Vella Critien as an "Egyptian symbol".
-However at a glance it could be observed to look similar to a large penile, and therefore was largely described to be a "phallic monument".
+However at a glance it could be observed to look similar to a large penis, and therefore was largely described to be a "phallic monument".
 The monument has managed to attract several international media coverage in specific before and during the visit of Pope Benedict XVI to Malta as the pope mobile, carrying the papacy, had been planned and passed by it.
 Similarly the same artist has created another monumental column, the Kolonna Eterna, which was also described as being phallic by critics.